rmehmood786/AI-Gait-Visualizer/README.md

 ### 📍 Overview
 **AI-Gait-Visualizer** is an interactive application that extracts human pose keypoints and gait metrics from short walking videos.
 It uses **YOLOv8-Pose** for keypoint detection and a lightweight gait-analysis pipeline to estimate stride length proxies and cadence.
-Built with Ultralytics YOLOv8, OpenCV, and Gradio, this app lets you upload any walking video and instantly visualize gait characteristics.
-You do not need to install anything or write a single line of code.
-Just open it, upload your video, and explore how AI interprets human motion.
 ---

 ### 🚀 Live Demo